 Nothing's better than a Burgundy Pinot Noir, except maybe a Burgundy Chardonnay...
 D'Edouard farms biodynamically in vineyards surrounded by cherry trees and wheat fields.
-Pinots like this are elegant and light, with brighter acidity than other warmer regions.
+Pinots like this are elegant and light, with brighter acidity than warmer regions.
 Red berries in a bed of roses and forest underbrush.

 Edouard's Chardonnay has rich aromas of hazelnut, pear, and yellow apple with good weight and acidity.
 A great example of the grape from limestone soils and without new oak flavouring.

-Edouard Lepesme weaves together the traditions of Burgundy and Champagne with this Sparkling wine from Pinot Noir and Chardonnay grapes, made in the Traditional Method.
+Edouard Lepesme weaves together the traditions of Burgundy and Champagne with this sparkling wine from Pinot Noir and Chardonnay grapes, made in the Traditional Method.